STORIES AND RECIPES THAT ENCOURAGE AND INSPIRE

 This plant-forward recipe is gluten-free, vegetarian, low-sodium, refined sugar-free, heart healthy and easily modified for dairy-free, nut-free and vegan diets.

-Seasonal apples at the peak of harvest, baby spinach leaves and pecans are the foundation of this autumn salad recipe that’s sure to become a family favorite.
-The addition of the homemade apple cider vinaigrette recipe brings out the flavors of fall, making this a beautiful salad to serve at Thanksgiving or fall dinners.
-It’s a gluten-free salad dressing recipe you’ll want to keep around all season long.
+Seasonal apples at their peak, baby spinach leaves and pecans are the foundations of this Harvest Apple Salad recipe that’s sure to become a family favorite.
+The addition of the homemade apple cider vinaigrette recipe brings out the flavors of fall, making this a beautiful salad recipe to serve at Thanksgiving or autumn gatherings.
+And that vinaigrette?
+It’s a gluten-free salad dressing recipe you’ll want to keep around all season long!

 The Ingredients